machinateur/android-chrome-tab-transfer/README.md

 * A `tabs-gist.md` file containing a markdown formatted list of all your tabs.
 * A `tabs-reopen.sh` bash script containing a curl call for each of your tabs to reopen.

-The filename and port can be changed using the command arguments and options described below.
+The filename, port and socket name can be changed using the command arguments and options described below.

 ```bash
 Description: